 Executive Council is a central organization in government that provides support to the Premier and Cabinet.
 It creates the plan for Saskatchewan and manages how it is implemented across government.

 The Ministry of Finance is responsible for the provincial budget and manages the government’s banking, investment and public debt functions.
 Learn more about provincial taxes, tax policy, economic forecasting and other economic and social statistics.

 Learn about how the Ministry of Government Relations provides programs and services related to Saskatchewan’s municipal and First Nations governments, as well as First Nations, Métis and northern affairs.
-It is also responsible for public safety and the administration of government’s program for disaster assistance.

 The Ministry of Health is focused on putting patients' needs first.
 Information and services available through this ministry include: health card applications and changes, information on surgical wait times, emergency medical services, prescription drug plans, flu information and services for people with disabilities or long-term illnesses.

 Learn about how the government encourages healthy, safe and productive workplaces through employment and occupational health and safety standards through the Ministry of Labour Relations and Workplace Safety.
-This ministry works with employers and employees, as well as industry stakeholders to reduce and eliminate workplace injuries and create a positive work environment.
+This ministry works with employers and employees, as well as industry stakeholders, to reduce and eliminate workplace injuries and create a positive work environment.